This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 - Preparing for a Head Shave

-- Choosing the Right Shaving Cream
+- Choosing The Right Shaving Cream

 - Applying Shaving Cream for a Head Shave